SkeltonThatcher/velk-demo/README.md

 Install the latest VirtualBox, and Vagrant, this should be easy, ymmv.

-1. Create a directory under which to keep vagrant configs
+1. Create a directory under which to keep vagrant configs.
-2. Clone the repo, we assume you know how to do this as you're on github reading this....
+2. Clone this repo, we assume you know how to do this as you're on github reading this....
+3. Add packages repo if you want to run in offline mode, i.e. no downloading from the internet for OS packages etc.
-3. Start the machine, 'vagrant up' in the directory
+4. Start the machine, 'vagrant up' in the directory.

-Sit back for a few minutes depending on your net connection speed (fingers crossed).
+Sit back for a few minutes depending on your net connection speed (fingers crossed), or machine speed if using offline mode.

 A successful build (i.e. deployment and provision) resutlts in being able browse kibana and elasticsearch, the setup captures local syslog, messages and nginx logs (from the vm)